bjbxx/wind-sms/README.md

      o Modify the notifier.py module to use a valid gmail username/password.
 In addition, modify the module to use a valid mobile carrier email address that supports SMPT to SMS.

-     o Install notifier.py module into python by dropping into the appropriate third-party module directory or installing via the setup script
+     o Install notifier.py module into python by dropping into the appropriate third-party module directory or run directly from a terminal window

-        python setup.py install

 Additional Details